mwcraig/ccd-as-book/_build/01-04-Nonuniform-sensitivity.md

 Vingetting and dust can reduce the amount of light reaching the CCD chip while pixel-to-pixel sensitivity variations affects the counts read from the chip.

-The code to produce the simulated sensitivty map (aka flat image) is long enough that is not included in this notebook.
+The code to produce the simulated sensitivity map (aka flat image) is long enough that is not included in this notebook.
 We load it instead from [image_sim.py](image_sim.py).